 Which is Safer; Alternating Current (AC) or Direct Current (DC)?

+Read on in this article where we compare AC vs DC and their differences.
 When you’re working with electronic products it’s crucial that you understand the difference between alternating current (AC) and direct current (DC).
 Not only will this knowledge allow you to work on these products with a firm understanding of how they operate electrically, but it will also provide you with a vital level of safety.
+The greater you understand the difference of DC vs AC the better decisions you can make

 Electricity, after all, is a natural form of energy and one that can be highly dangerous when not treated carefully or with respect.
-Therefore, to help keep you safe and expand your understanding of electricity, we’re going to look at both AC and DC before explaining which one is safer.
+Therefore, to help keep you safe and expand your understanding of electricity, we’re going to look at AC vs DC before explaining which one is safer.

 AC and DC are, as their names suggest, both types of electrical currents and they’re differentiated by the directional flow that each one takes.
 To understand these in more depth, we’ll dig a little deeper into exactly what they are: